Let's explore if we can help accelerate your perception development and deployment.

 To instantly compare the field of view and effective range of RealSense depth sensors with other depth sensors, use our interactive depth sensor visualizer.

-The Tangram Vision SDK roadmap includes depth sensor integration tools that allow you to hot swap Intel RealSense sensors with alternative depth sensing models to significantly simplify the process of transitioning away from RealSense.
+The Tangram Vision Platform roadmap includes depth sensor integration tools that allow you to hot swap Intel RealSense sensors with alternative depth sensing models to significantly simplify the process of transitioning away from RealSense.

 We can't end this post without giving the Intel RealSense team due appreciation for what they achieved, and what they provided to the robotics industry.
 Given their low cost, the RealSense line provided exceptional performance.
 Given the Tangram Vision team's past history developing the Structure Sensor and Structure Core, we also know that creating these depth sensors, bringing them to market, and keeping production lines running is no small task.